Christian M. 6 min read

 Improved performance for remote work

-SD-WAN enhances the performance of this segment by:
+SD-WAN enhances the remote work experience by:

-Enhanced MPLS security with SD-WAN
+Enhanced MPLS security

-MPLS is more secure than public internet connections as it operates on a private, provider-managed network, but it lacks built-in encryption and advanced security controls.
 This makes it reliable but not inherently secure against modern cyber threats.
 SD-WAN delivers all of this not only across MPLS links, but across the entire business WAN, including remote and cloud connections.

 See our section on MPLS security for more information.